Pugnator/openvsm/README.md

 Prebuilt DLL and symbols or installer are in [Release](https://github.com/Pugnator/openvsm/releases) section

-Written in C and gcc-ready (mingw/cygwin) for Linux and Windows
+Written in C99 and gcc-ready (mingw/cygwin) for Linux and Windows

   - You don't need to recompile anything - one DLL for all models in Lua
   - You can create your model as a standalone DLL or use DLL and Lua script together while prototyping